Skip to content

 Monastery of Saint Simon

-Known as the cave monastery, the Monastery of Saint Simon the Tanner (or Deir Samaan El Karraz) is built inside the Moqattam Mountain in Cairo.
-It includes six Orthodox churches, and it is the largest church in Egypt, accommodating 20 thousand people, and it has 76 engraved icons.
+Known as the cave monastery, the Monastery of Saint Simon the Tanner (or Deir Samaan El Karraz) was built inside the Moqattam Mountain in Cairo.
+It includes six Orthodox churches, the largest church in Egypt, accommodating 20,000 people, and 76 engraved icons.

 Simon the Tanner lived in the 10th century and worked as a craftsman.
-According to traditional stories, Caliph Al Moez used to invite religious leaders to debate in his presence.
+According to traditional stories, Caliph Al Moez invited religious leaders to debate in his presence.
 At one of those meetings, Pope Abraham got the upper hand in the debate against Yaqub ibn Killis, after which the latter challenged him by quoting a Bible verse: ” “Truly I tell you, if you have faith as small as a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move.
 Nothing will be impossible for you.”
-(Matthew 17:20) and demanded that the Pope prove his faith is true.
+(Matthew 17:20) demanded that the Pope prove his faith is genuine.
 Upon hearing this, Al Moez demanded that Abraham perform it himself.

-For three days, Abraham devoutly prayed to the Virgin Mary at the Hanging Church until he saw her in a vision and she told him to go to the great market and “There thou wilt find a one-eyed man carrying on his shoulder a jar full of water; seize him, for he is at whose hands this miracle shall be manifested.”
-The man was Simon the tanner.
-Simon directed Abraham to go out to the mountain with the Caliph and all his soldiers and the priests, and cry out “O Lord, have mercy” three times while making the sign of the cross over the mountain every time.
-The Pope followed Simon’s words and the mountain was lifted.
+For three days, Abraham devoutly prayed to the Virgin Mary at the Hanging Church until he saw her in a vision, and she told him to go to the significant market and “There thou wilt find a one-eyed man carrying on his shoulder a jar full of water; seize him, for he is at whose hands this miracle shall be manifested.”
+The man was Simon, the tanner.
+Simon directed Abraham to go out to the mountain with the Caliph and all his soldiers and the priests and cry out, “O Lord, have mercy” three times while making the sign of the cross over the mountain every time.
+The Pope followed Simon’s words, and the mountain was lifted.

-In commemoration of this miracle, the monastery was built in Saint Simon’s memory and honor.
-Today, it is visited by thousands of people from across the world.
+The monastery was built in Saint Simon’s memory and honour to commemorate this miracle.
+Today, thousands of people from across the world visit it.

 The monastery is open to visitors from 9:00 am to 4:00 pm and may require previous reservations before going, so be sure to call ahead first, just in case.